 Also known as pork fillet, the pork tenderloin comes from the topside of the pig.

-Lean, tender and boneless, you can roast the tenderloin as a whole tenderloin, or grill or pan fry fillet medallions.
+Lean, tender and boneless, you can roast the tenderloin as a whole.
+You can also try grilling or pan frying fillet medallions.

 Just be careful not to overcook your pork fillet.
-Due to its low fat content, pork fillet cooks rapidly.
+Due to its low fat content, this cut cooks rapidly.
 If you cook it just a little too much, it soon becomes dried out and chewy.

-Due to its very low fat content, pork fillet is one of the healthiest cut options – making it perfect for those who are watching their diet.
+Due to its very low fat content, pork tenderloin is one of the healthiest cut options – making it perfect for those who are watching their diet.

 Loin chops are cut from the upper part of the pig, unsurprisingly known as the loin area.

 Also known as the porterhouse chop or center loin chop, this particular cut comes from towards the center-rear of the loin.
-Some loin chops will also contain a section of tenderloin – prized for its tender texture and low fat content.
+Some cuts will also contain a section of tenderloin – prized for its tender texture and low fat content.

-Mild flavored and fairly lean, loin chops may vary widely in price, depending upon the amount of tenderloin that they contain.
+Mild flavored and fairly lean, this cut of pork may vary widely in price, depending upon the amount of tenderloin that it contains.

 Full of flavor, versatile and cheap, pork cheeks are often overlooked in favor of more expensive back cuts.